-But whether it’s from our suppliers to our distribution centres or our distribution centres to our customers’ doorsteps, we are incredibly conscious of our environmental footprint along the way, and have sustainable business practices when it comes to the transportation and distribution of our products.
+But whether it’s from our suppliers to our distribution centres or our distribution centres to our stores or customers’ doorsteps, we are incredibly conscious of our environmental footprint along the way, and have sustainable business practices when it comes to the transportation and distribution of our products.
 Since 2011, we have been reducing our use of air freight in an effort to minimize aviation fuel usage required to move our products.
-We are also improving our approach to sea freight by maximizing opportunities to bundle and transport our products more efficiently – this includes reducing the transportation of empty containers to collect and transport our goods.
+We are also improving our approach to sea freight by maximizing opportunities to bundle and transport our products and fixtures more sustainably and more efficiently.

-At our distribution centres, we have stringent policies that support the recycling of materials such as plastic, cardboard, general waste and metal.
-Additionally, our transportation vehicles are compliant with the European Commission’s transport emissions standards.
+At our distribution centres, we have stringent policies that support the recycling of materials such as plastic, cardboard and metal.

 Back to SUSTAINABILITY >